The simple harmonic urn: Moment and tail estimates for

-\end{lemma} \proof Consider the first of the two stated inequalities.
-Exponentiating and multiplying both sides by $\l \re^{\l/2}$, this is equivalent to
+\begin{pf} Consider the first of the two stated inequalities.
+Exponentiating and multiplying both sides by $\l\re^{\l/2}$, this is equivalent to

-for all $\l \geq 0$.
-The inequality (\ref{shine}) is easily verified since both sides are entire functions with non-negative Taylor coefficients and the right-hand series dominates the left-hand series term by term, because $6^n n! \leq (2n +1)!$ for all $n \in \N$.
-The second stated inequality reduces to (\ref{shine}) also on exponentiating and multiplying through by $\l \re^{-\l/2}$.
+for all $\l\geq0$.
+Inequality (\ref{shine}) is easily verified since both sides are entire functions with nonnegative Taylor coefficients and the right-hand series dominates the left-hand series term by term, because $6^n n! \leq(2n +1)!$ for all $n \in\N$.
+The second stated inequality reduces to (\ref{shine}) also on exponentiating and multiplying through by $\l\re^{-\l/2}$. \end{pf}

 Now we can state our tail bound for $|\Delta_k|$.
 The bound in Lemma \ref{lem:expotail} is a slight improvement on that provided by Bernstein's inequality in this particular case; the latter yields a weaker bound with $4x$ instead of $2x$ in the denominator of the exponential.